PSY 101. Psychology Of Self. 3 Credits.

 PSY 244.
 Children With Special Needs.
 3 Credits.

 Students will be introduced to the origins, symptomology, and how diagnosis is made in the various categories of children with special needs.
 They will become familiar with educational adaptations, intervention strategies, special education laws, and the involvement of the family of children with special needs.
+The students are required to observe an early childhood setting that includes young children with special needs.
 ECC and ECT students must earn a C or better in the course.
-Prerequisite: PSY 108 or PSY 110.
+Prerequisites: PSY 108 or PSY 110.

 PSY 246.
 Psychology And The Law.
 3 Credits.